 Sellers typically pay all the commission when they sell.
-This means that 99% of the time there is no cost to a buyer to have a Realtor work on their behalf.
+This means that most of the time there is no cost to a buyer to have a Realtor work on their behalf.
 In rare circumstances where the seller refuses to pay commission, the buyer would pay their own agent.
-The amount payable would largely depend on the circumstances but would range from 1%-2.5% of the purchase price.
+The amount payable would depend on the circumstances but would range from 1%-2.5% of the purchase price.

 Moving expenses can vary dramatically based on the size of your home, how far you’re moving from your current location, and whether you hire professional movers.
-Using personal vehicles or a rental truck along with pizza and beer is obviously cheaper than hiring a full-fledged professional moving company.
+Using personal vehicles or a rental truck and ordering pizza and beer is obviously cheaper than hiring a full-fledged professional moving company.
 The cost to hire movers can range from $1500-4,000+.
 Be sure to get a few quotes and ask for references.